HunterLarco/twitter-v2/CONTRIBUTING.md

 Unsure where to begin contributing?
 You can start by looking through these `good first issue` and `help wanted` issues:

-- [Google first issues][good-first-issue] - issues which should only require a few lines of code, and a test or two.
+- [Good first issues][good-first-issue] - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first issue` issues.